 We are all fed up with the real estate rollercoaster in Ireland.
-And with Old Moore predicting more pain to come, we decided that the only way forward is a rural idyll for a bargain price.
+But there is a way to get around it – rural idyll for a bargain price.

-If you can see the potential in these properties, then you can end the real estate soap opera which has been carrying on like a pork chop for at least 15 years now.
+If you can see the potential in these properties, then you can end the real estate soap opera.
 Take a look at this selection of rural paradises.

 At a price of €45,000, you can buy this sweet cottage for the price of a DEPOSIT on a house in Dublin.
 It is a traditional thatched cottage situated on a 0.4 acre site.
 It is 4 kms from Headford and 25kms from Galway City.
 It is out in the sticks, but you could AirB&B the hell out of this cottage once you give it a lick of paint and hang a few twee things around the gaff.
-Now, you have no excuse to live in the shed in your Granny’s back garden.
+But if you did buy it for your own use, you now have no excuse to live in the shed in your Granny’s back garden.

 This little cottage is in Brosna village, which has all of your mods cons like six different bars and not much else.
 It is the perfect place to escape it all.
 The property is also a short drive from the market towns of Abbeyfeale and Castleisland if you have more complicated needs like microwavable pizza and perhaps some orange squash.
 All this for just €65,000.
 Bargain.